Phase121/DevOps_ASP.Net_Core/README.md

 ## Running the Application

-To run the application locally, use the following command:
+To run the application locally, simply use the following command:

 ```bash
 dotnet run
 ```

-The application will start, and you can access it at `http://localhost:5000` or `https://localhost:5001` by default.
+Once the application starts, you can access it at `http://localhost:5000` or `https://localhost:5001` by default.

 ### Changing the Port

-To change the port on which the application runs, you can specify the `--urls` option when running the application.
-For example, to run the application on port 8080, use the following command:
+If you want to run the application on a different port, you can specify the `--urls` option when starting it.
+For example, to run the application on port 8080, use:

 ```bash
 dotnet run --urls "http://localhost:8080"
 ```

-You can also set the port in the `launchSettings.json` file located in the `Properties` folder of your project.
-Look for the `applicationUrl` property and change it as follows:
+Alternatively, you can set the port in the `launchSettings.json` file located in the `Properties` folder of your project.
+Look for the `applicationUrl` property and modify it like this:

 ```json
 "profiles": {